 Right from the first book of the Bible, God gives direction on how Christian singles should go about finding a mate.

-The first step for Christian singles to find a spouse is to leave their father and mother.
+The first step of preparing for marriage biblically is to leave their father and mother.
 It is obvious that you cannot be joined to your partner in marriage if you are still connected to your father and mother.

 Anyone connected to her father and mother is considered a child in the eyes of God.
 Marriage is not meant for children.